EliahKagan/palgoviz/basics/sll.md

 calls to `__eq__` and `__hash__` on the key, when it is looked up in the table.

-We must attend to several issues, to determine if *any* approach like this could be correct and, if so, whether the simple approach of using a tuple of the weak references is sufficient:
+We must attend to several issues, to determine if *any* approach like this could possibly be correct and, if so, whether the simple approach of using a tuple of the weak references is actually sufficient:

-1. When a attempt to construct a node should create a new node, will a false positive match to an existing entry in the table always be avoided?
+1. When an attempt to construct a node should create a new node, will a false positive match to an existing entry in the table always be avoided?

 2. When an attempt to construct a node should return an existing node instead